Contate-nos

 Home icon Kalmar global / Sustainability / Social / Human rights

-Share: KALMAR.HE33.40
+Share: KALMAR.HE34.27

-Kalmar’s current human rights risks related to its own workforce are managed with policies, processes and follow-up tools related to safety and human resources.
-The company's most significant human rights risks exist in the supply chain due to its complexity and global reach.
 We have strict requirements for our suppliers and other business partners on topics such as health and safety and the prohibition of forced labour.
-Kalmar’s supplier approval process follows a risk-based approach, in which new suppliers must meet pre-requirements and pass an audit conducted by Kalmar.
-Simultaneously, it is important to understand where the company can enhance its positive impacts on human rights.
+Our supplier approval process follows a risk-based approach, in which new suppliers must meet pre-requirements and pass an audit conducted by Kalmar.
+Simultaneously, it is important to understand where we can enhance our positive impacts on human rights.

-The Norwegian Transparency Act
+Noregian Transparency Act

 The Norwegian Transparency Act became effective on 1 July 2022.
 According to this law, companies are required to: